synopsys-sig/coverity-report-output-v7-json/README.md

 **Note**: This action does not run Coverity command line tools.
 It is purely a way to expose Coverity output within GitHub.

+**Note**: This action does not yet support the Cloud Native Coverity thin client, with analysis performed in the cloud.
+Please use this action with the traditional local analysis workflow.

 Receive review feedback on your changes, including everything you need to understand and fix critial security weaknesses.

 ![Coverity Review Feedback Screenshot](.github/reviewComment.png)